Table of Contents

 Stripe is likely the better payment processing solution for the following types of customers:

-• According to user reviews, Stripe gives developers the power to make tweaks and customizations—but only if they have the technical skills to do so.
+- According to user reviews, Stripe allows developers to make tweaks and customizations—but only if they have the technical skills to do so.

 Meanwhile, Chargify is likely the better payment processing solution for the following types of customers: